- Professional Service

-- Diversity of aspiring physicians - Is the demographic diversity of individuals who take the new MCAT exam the same as or greater than those who took the old MCAT exam?
+- Diversity of aspiring physicians: Is the demographic diversity of individuals who take the new MCAT exam the same as or greater than those who took the old MCAT exam?

-- Fairness in predicting success - Will scores from the new exam predict academic performance equally well for students from different sociodemographic backgrounds?
+- Fairness in predicting success: Will scores from the new exam predict academic performance equally well for students from different sociodemographic backgrounds?

-- Increased breadth of academic preparation - Will more individuals learn about psychology, sociology, and biochemistry in preparation for the MCAT exam?
+- Increased breadth of academic preparation: Will more individuals learn about psychology, sociology, and biochemistry in preparation for the MCAT exam?
 Will more individuals with coursework outside of the natural sciences (e.g., ethics, social justice, humanities, behavioral and social sciences) apply to medical school?

+Research on admissions decision-making aims to understand how admissions officers and their committees use the new MCAT scores in the admissions process.
 Results are used to develop resources to ensure that admissions officers and their committees can use MCAT scores in good and balanced ways in medical school admissions.

-- Acceptance of applicants with moderate scores - Will medical schools increase the percentage of applicants with total scores in the middle of the MCAT score scale who are invited to interview?
+- Acceptance of applicants with moderate scores: Will medical schools increase the percentage of applicants with total scores in the middle of the MCAT score scale who are invited to interview?

-- Use of section scores - Will admissions committees use information about applicants’ strengths and weaknesses from the new MCAT score reports to identify applicants who best fit their academic missions and goals?
+- Use of section scores: Will admissions committees use information about applicants’ strengths and weaknesses from the new MCAT score reports to identify applicants who best fit their academic missions and goals?

 Predicting Academic Performance